 When I turned senior from Junior at the club many years ago Tony burns and George Odwell were the Dynamic duo in charge of a huge Senior team with national champions at most weight division in the ABA.
 Tony was like my Big brother and George was like my second Dad, it was everything a young boxer needs to help them succeed in their chosen sport.
 Back in those days we were like a travelling circus, driving up and down the motorway to lots of different club shows in Tony’s old van from one county to another.
 It was a busy Gym which produced many champions.

 For over the 50 years of service at The Repton Tony has achieved accolades some trainers dream of, for instance during his time at the Repton he has trained over 300 amateur champions, he has been awarded the prestigious ‘Sam Mussabini’ medal and been inducted into the World Coaching Hall of Fame.
 He has attended with his boxers 11 Olympics, He has met many world champs including the legendary Muhammad Ali and Sugar Ray Leonard.
 He has trained former World champs & Olympic Gold Medalists such as John H Stracey, Maurice Hope and Audley Harrison and many more amateur & Professional Champs.

 Tony Burns has dedicated his whole life to Amateur Boxing.
 He has sacrificed a lot of spare time and family life to produce champions for the Repton.
-To this very day, he can still be found most nights of the week with his boxers in the Gym at The Repton Boxing club.
+Until Tony's health deteriorated he could still be found most nights of the week at the Repton giving the boxers guidance.

 Everybody knows of his connection with The Krays and how he was Best man at Reggies Wedding.
 Tony recalls in an interview with a well known national newspaper…The Krays also passed through the Repton club doors, though Burns says: “They were not really that good as fighters with their fists, but rather with guns and things.”